Git-Mastery: Lessons

 T3L3.
 Downloading Data Into a Local Repo

-When there are new changes in the remote, you need to pull those changes down to your local repo.
+When there are new commits in the remote repo, you need to pull those commits down to your local repo.

 This lesson covers that part.

-There are two steps to bringing over changes from a remote repository into a local repository: fetch and merge.
+Bringing changes from a remote repository into a local repository involves two steps: fetch and merge.

 • Fetch is the act of downloading the latest changes from the remote repository, but without applying them to your current branch yet.
-It updates metadata in your repo so that it knows what has changed in the remote repo, but your own local branch remains untouched.
+It updates metadata in your repo so Git knows what has changed in the remote repo, but your own local branch remains untouched.

-• Merge is what you do after fetching, to actually incorporate the fetched changes into your local branch.
-It combines your local branch with the changes from the corresponding branch from the remote repo.
+• Merge is the step after fetching that incorporates the fetched changes into your local branch.
+It combines your local branch with the changes from the corresponding branch in the remote repo.

 HANDS-ON: Fetch and merge from a remote

 Scenario You have cloned a remote repo.
-After you have cloned, two new commits have been added to it.
-R and L1 in the diagram below represents this scenario.
+After you cloned it, two new commits were added to the remote.
+R and L1 in the diagram below represent this scenario.

 gitGraph BT: